The School of Life – Educational Animation

 This film explores the idea of teaching outside the confines of traditional education.
 It looks at the ways in which we are all required to teach, and reflects on what it takes to be good at it.
 Alain de Botton's words, voice and ideas, my illustrative spin.

 Why Humanity Destroyed Itself

 When this script landed in my inbox, I leapt on it.
-The world has, of late, been feeling increasingly unpredictable and volatile, so the prospect of a film that explored the root causes of our apparent penchant for self-destruction.
+The world has, of late, been feeling increasingly unpredictable and volatile, so I was inspired by the prospect of a film that explored the root causes of our apparent penchant for self-destruction.
 As Alain de Botton puts it, “The real reason we may destroy ourselves isn’t really to do with politics or economics or even warfare.
 It has to do with our minds.”
 The voice is his, the animation is mine.

 An Instruction Manual to Oneself

 This film takes the hypotheses that since most machines come with an instruction manual, we would understand each other a lot better if people also came with detailed operating instructions.
 Script and voiceover are by Alain de Botton, with design, animation, and a liberal use of hacked up fragments from found manuals, by me.